-IE School of Global & Public Affairs Launches Executive Master in Internationalization and Trade
+IE School of Global & Public Affairs Launches Executive Master in International Trade

-The IE School of Global and Public Affairs and the ITC, in collaboration with the ITFC, launched the Master in Internationalization and Trade.
+The IE School of Global and Public Affairs and the ITC, in collaboration with the ITFC, launched the Executive Master in International Trade.

 The event, Challenges of Global Trade and International Business Expansion, held on the IE campus in Madrid, featured a panel discussion with ITFC CEO, Hani Salem Sonbol; ITC Executive Director Arancha Gonzalez; and invited speaker Cabify Chief Cities & Communities Officer, Isaac Martin Barbero.
 Director of EsGlobal Cristina Manzano moderated the discussion.